suki827/XR-Robot/SystemReadMe.md

 #### ethernet
 * your laptop can share network to raspberry pi and The Ethernet gateway will become 192.168.137.1.

 * Then use an SSH client to connect to the Raspberry Pi via 192.168.137.165.
+* username: pi  password:raspberrypi

 ### **Option 3: Device networking